Fox-ML-infrastructure/FoxML_Core/EXCEPTION.md

 If a use-case is not clearly and unambiguously aligned with LGBTQ+ protection or public-good missions, it is prohibited.

+---

+## Creator Protection Clause

+Use of this software is prohibited in contexts where the creator has been the target of harassment, discrimination, professional sabotage, or abuse by the institution or its representatives.

+This prohibition applies to:
+- institutions with documented harassment or discrimination against the creator
+- institutions that have engaged in professional sabotage or abuse toward the creator
+- institutions whose representatives have participated in targeted harassment of the creator
+- any use that would contradict the protective purpose of this project

+This clause is enforceable based on documented behavior and evidence, not personal vendetta.

+---

+## Hostile Actor Exclusion

+The following entities are explicitly excluded from institutional use of this software:

+- Any entity with a documented record of discrimination against LGBTQ+ individuals
+- Any entity with policies that harm LGBTQ+ people
+- Any entity that participates in targeted harassment, including toward the creator or marginalized communities
+- Any entity whose use would contradict the purpose of this project
+- Any entity that has engaged in professional sabotage, abuse, or harassment of the creator

+This exclusion is based on documented behavior and institutional policies, not personal feelings.

 **Signed,**
 Jennifer Lewis